Help your cat reach the top

 Are you leaving food on the counter, for your cat to nibble on whenever he jumps there?
 This creates a positive reinforcement, encouraging your cat to repeat this behavior again and again.
-Make sure any food you leave on the counter is closed in a concealed container, out of your cat’s reach.
+Make sure to close any food you leave on the counter in a concealed container, out of your cat’s reach.

 These methods apply to other furniture as well, but remember – it’s important to place a safe climbing alternative nearby.
 Encourage your cat to use the intended furniture by giving him positive reinforcement whenever he does so – by giving him a treat, petting him and talking to him.